What is a Chart of Accounts? A How-To with Examples

 You’ll notice that each account in the chart of accounts for Doris Orthodontics also has a five-digit reference number preceding it.
 The first digit in the account number refers to which of the five major account categories an individual account belongs to—“1” for asset accounts, “2” for liability accounts, “3” for equity accounts, etc.

-Back when we did everything on paper, you used to have to pick and organize these numbers yourself.
+Back when we did everything on paper, or if you're using a system like Excel for your bookkeeping and accounting, you used to have to pick and organize these numbers yourself.
 But because most accounting software these days will generate these for you automatically, you don’t have to worry about selecting reference numbers.

 Why is the chart of accounts important?

-The chart of accounts is designed to be a map of your business and its various financial parts.
+Without a chart of accounts, it's impossible to know where your business's money is.
+The chart of accounts is like a map of your business and its various financial parts.

 A well-designed chart of accounts should separate out all the company’s most important accounts, and make it easy to figure out which transactions get recorded in which account.

-It should let you make better decisions, give you an accurate snapshot of your company’s financial health, and make it easier to follow financial reporting standards.
+It should let you make better decisions, give you an accurate snapshot of your company’s financial health, help you create accurate financial statements, and make it easier to follow financial reporting standards.

 How to adjust your chart of accounts